-Physical examination and Medical History: A general physical examination will be conducted, and patient’s medical history will be reviewed to know if the individual has conditions such as chronic obstructive pulmonary diseases (COPD), asthma, or restless leg syndrome that may disturb sleep.
+- Physical examination and Medical History: A general physical examination will be conducted, and patient’s medical history will be reviewed to know if the individual has conditions such as chronic obstructive pulmonary disease (COPD), asthma, or restless leg syndrome that may disturb sleep.

 Treatment of insomnia mainly aims at treating the underlying medical condition or psychological problems.
 Identifying maladaptive behaviors that worsen insomnia helps the patients to develop a healthy lifestyle and eliminate insomnia.
 The treatment includes a combination of cognitive-behavioral therapies and medications.

 Also Read About: Post Traumatic Stress Disorder

 - Stimulus Control Therapy: Stimulus control therapy suggests the actions that will trigger sleep.
 Some of the actions which help to trigger sleep are: